thebillington/devember17/README.md

 Given an input target resistance rT, I'm going to design an algorithm that calculates rC (combinational resistance) where:

-* rC is created by switching on a number of the resistors in paralell
+* rC is created by switching on a number of the resistors in parallel
 * The given value of rC is the closest possible resistance to rT, given the input resistors

 This took me quite a while to get working as I was attempting an iterative solution.
 When I switched to using a recursive solution it was much easier.